everyvoid/SmartHome-VR/README.md

 # SmartHome-VR

-A Smart Home VE prototype used to explore the User Enactment technique in Virtual Reality. :house_with_garden:
+Prototype of a Smart Home VE used to explore the User Enactment technique in Virtual Reality. :house_with_garden: